TheRealAlexV/proxmox-vzbackup-rclone/README.md

 When setting up the encryption, I DO NOT reccomend you encrypt the filenames and directory names.
 Doing so will break the ability to easily pull down backups from the remmote.

 2. SSH or Log into your Proxmox host as root and clone the repo.
-I recomend you store it in the `/root` dir so that it also gets backed up.
+I recommend you store it in the `/root` dir so that it also gets backed up.
 ```
 apt-get install git
 cd /root